 Martinis now share their namesake and inspire a whole range of sophisticated contemporary cocktail serves from the Vesper to the Pornstar Martini and much more besides.
 So, don’t rush, take your time to explore this classic drink.

 Lastly, two things, rules are made to at least be bent, if not broken, so keep experimenting and be sure to write down your recipes as you create them.
-Martinis are notoriously strong drinks, often over 40% ABV – that’s over 80-proof for our American friends, and when you find your perfect-serve you won’t want to forget it!
+Martinis are notoriously strong drinks, often around 40% ABV – that’s 80-proof for our American friends, as they are essentially made up of neat spirits.
+So, make sure you’re taking notes as when you find your perfect-serve you won’t want to forget it!

 CIN CIN! #slakegin

 Thanks for reading our guide to the perfect Martini.
 At Slake Spirits we’re proud to make fine British Gin designed to be sipped neat that showcase our unique Sussex flavours.
 They really are the perfect base for a stunning Martini or two *hic* – slake your thirst below!